kentonbandy/spades/README.md

 - During each round, the game keeps track of and displays the running count of tricks won for each player:
 ![Trick score and raised cards](docs/images/scorekeeping_raised_cards.png)

-- The game doesn't allow the user to make illegal plays and provides helpful, appropriate error messages:
+- All input is validated and case insensitive.
+The game doesn't allow the user to make illegal plays and provides helpful, appropriate error messages:

 ![Error message](docs/images/error_message.png)